• Latest

 Are special needs genetic?

-It is dependent on the particular special requirements in the issue.
+It is dependent on the particular special requirements of the issue.
 Some unique needs might be attributed to genetic defects, but others can be attributed to environmental circumstances or trauma.

 Can special needs adults get married?